hyperledger-labs/perun-proposals/design/001-RPC-Interface-Specification.md

 * `Status`: [String] Can be one of the three values: `Open`, `Final`, `Closed`.
     * `Open`: This is a normal channel update, if accepted off-chain state of the channel will be progressed to the proposed state.
-    * `Final`: Indicates if this is a final update.
+    * `Final`: This is a final update.
 Channel will be closed if a final update is accepted.
-    * `Closed`: Indicates that the channel has been closed.
+    * `Closed`: The channel has been closed.
 This will be final update notification for the channel and the subscription should be cancelled once such an update is received.
 No response is expected in this case.
-If the user still responds, `Unknown Update ID` error will be returned.
+If the user still responds, [201 Resource Not Found](#201) error will be returned.
-* `Expiry`: [int64] Time (in unix format) before which response should be sent.
+* `Expiry`: [Int64] Time (in unix format) before which response should be sent.

 #### 3. Unsubscribe From Payment Channel Updates

-Unsubscribe from notifications on new incoming payment channel updates for the specified channel in the specified session.
+Unsubscribes from notifications on new incoming payment channel updates for the specified channel in the specified session.

 *Parameters*